Configure the Splunk Add-on for Microsoft Windows¶

 Collect data for forwarded Windows Event Logs using Windows Event Forwarding¶

-To collect data for the Forwarded Events channel, do the following steps
+To collect data for the Forwarded Events channel, perform the following steps:

 - Enable Windows Remote Management on a Windows Server 2008 or later collector Windows machine.